jremington/LSM9DS1-AHRS/README.md

 # LSM9DS1-AHRS

 Mahony AHRS and Tilt Compensated Compass for Arduino and the LSM9DS1 sensor, written and tested for the Adafruit LSM9DS1 breakout board, using I2C connection.

-Because of the way the Adafruit board is constructed and marked, it is convenient to take the marked Y axis as pointing True North.
+Standard orientation for the tilt-compensated compass: marked Y axis points True North.
 Correct for local magnetic declination is included in the code.
+Change this by changing the facing vector p in the code.

-Note: The standard sensor orientation for AHRS Tait-Bryan angles is X North Y West and Z Up (NWU system)
+Standard sensor orientation for AHRS Tait-Bryan angles is X North (yaw=0) Y West and Z Up (NWU system).
+Note that X is remapped to form a right handed system.
+North is OPPOSITE to the direction of the "X arrow" on the Adafruit breakout board.

 The Sparkfun LSM9DS1 Arduino library is required.
 Only the default settings and raw sensor data are used.